concordion/concordion.net/Concordion/README.md

 Welcome to Concordion.NET.

 This project is based on the ATDD / BDD framework [Concordion](http://www.concordion.org/) written in Java.
 [IKVM.NET](http://www.ikvm.net/) is used to port the Java implementation to the .NET platform.
 The Java bytecode of Concordion is cross-compiled with [ikvmc](https://sourceforge.net/p/ikvm/wiki/Ikvmc/) to a .NET dll.
+You need this project only to rebuild the Concordion.dll from the Java implementation.
+All other projects use the Concordion.dll from the nuget package.

 ## Download and Install IKVM